 Creative Business Names: Potential Pitfalls

 There are two primary issues to consider when naming your company that have nothing to do with the creative process.
-First, once you decide on a name, you have to see if it is available.
+First, once you decide on a name, you must see if it is available.

 Company names are an intangible asset and are protected by copyright law.
 If you want your name to be legally protected, you have to register it and ensure that the name is not already being used by someone else.

-Trademark laws vary from country to country, so you need to research the steps you should take to protect your company and avoid infringing on another trademarked name.
+Trademark laws vary from country to country, so you must research the steps to protect your company and avoid infringing on another trademarked name.

-And if you are planning on selling your product or service internationally, you have to follow the trademark laws of each country in which you do business.
+If you are planning on selling your product or service internationally, you must follow the trademark laws of each country in which you do business.

-Even if the name is not exactly the same as another company’s, a trademark application for the name may be rejected if it bears too much similarity to another company or product, or if the similarity would create too much confusion in the consumer’s mind.
+Even if the name is not the same as another company’s, a trademark application for the name may be rejected if it bears too much similarity to another company or product or if the similarity would create too much confusion in the consumer’s mind.

 There is also the issue of “genericide,” which is a term to describe when companies and brand names become so common that they lose the connection to that company’s specific offering.